microsoft/NLU.DevOps/docs/AzurePipelines.md

 compare.py
 ```

-Where `utterances.json` contains training utterances, `tests.json` contains test utterances, `settings.json` contains the LUIS service configuration, and `compare.py` contains the Python script used to determine whether NLU model performance has improved in changes from a pull request.
+Where `utterances.json` contains training utterances, `tests.json` contains test utterances, `settings.json` contains the LUIS model configuration, and `compare.py` contains the Python script used to determine whether NLU model performance has improved in changes from a pull request.

 ### Install the CLI tool on the host